STEMfest Explain It! Video Competition Rules

 - Must not be boring.

-Entries will be divided into groups based on age/grade level and the size of the group.
-A small group consists of 4 or fewer students.
-Large groups have 4 or more students playing a central role.
+Entries will be divided into groups based on age/grade level.
+Entries must be completed by groups of 4 or fewer students playing a central role.
 Categories are

 - Individual/Small Group: K-2